internetofwater/scheduler/README.md

 ## Production

 Run `python3 main.py prod` to run a production deployment.
 This will spin up everything and containerize dagster.
 You will need to specify your s3 container in the `.env` file.

+## Credit

+This repository is a heavily modified version of https://github.com/gleanerio/scheduler and licensed under Apache 2.0